Mount Baker Summer Guided Day Hike – North Cascades, WA

 Our hike back down the trail was very enjoyable and soon we found ourselves picking blueberries.
 Our treat persisted as blueberry “mother-load” patches (as Jen would refer to them) kept appearing every couple of footsteps.
 They are the most delicious blueberries you can imagine!

-For more information and details click Book my Day Hiking in the North Cascades Adventure!
+For more details and availability, visit Day Hiking in the North Cascades Adventure!

 Skagit Guided Adventures offers small group Nature Tours and Farms Tours in Anacortes and Skagit Valley.
 In addition, Day Hikes are offered in Mt Baker and the North Cascades.
 Join one of these fun Adventures for a day.
 Or stay longer for a multi-day Adventure to “Re-Wild” Your Spirit! in NW Washington.
 Check out all Guided Adventures.